-She works in partnership with her friend Abdellah and his wife Houda who live in Tangiers and runs their own computer training school.
+She works in partnership with her business partner Abdellah who lives in Tangiers.
 Debbie lives in London and is happy to help with all email, calls and queries about the house.

 The house is accessed through a pedestrian alley way.
 It is possible to park a car two minutes walk from the house, and will cost you around 1 euro per night.
 The Kasbah area has magnificent views across the sea.
 There are plenty of small shops around for you to purchase food.
 There is also a wonderful cafe a stone's throw away where you can have a mint tea whilst looking at the sea.